ODataV4Adaptor in Syncfusion Angular Grid Component

 Handling CRUD operations

-To enable CRUD operations in the Syncfusion Grid component within an Angular application, follow the below steps:
+To enable CRUD operations in the Syncfusion Grid component within an Angular application, follow these steps:

 import { Component, ViewChild } from '@angular/core';